ericoporto/ags-manual-wiki/Set.md

     void Set.Clear()

-Removes all items from the set.
+Removes all items from the Set.

 ---